OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:21

-Zechariah the son of Meshelemiah was gatekeeper of the entrance of the tent of meeting.
+Zechariah, son of Meshelemiah, served as gatekeeper at the entrance of the tent of meeting.

 ---